tsingzdev/Awesome-blockchain-resources/README.md

 # Useful-blockchain-resources

-A collecton of blockchain learning and practicing materials, including online classes, books and articles, under continuous update
+A collecton of blockchain learning and practicing materials, including online classes, books and articles, under continuous update.

 ## MOOC